pm2-hive/pm2-hive.github.io/docs/features/cluster-mode.md

 ## Statelessify your application

 Be sure your [**application is stateless**](http://pm2.keymetrics.io/docs/usage/specifics/#stateless-apps) meaning that no local data is stored in the process, for example sessions/websocket connections, session-memory and related.
 Use Redis, Mongo or other databases to share states between processes.

+Another resource on how to write efficient, production ready stateless application is The Twelve Factor Application manifesto: https://12factor.net/